Lavenderland is a Metro Vancouver flower-themed attraction. It features a few acres of purple flowers at a farm in Richmond.

 Lavenderland in Richmond

-One of the Lower Mainland’s newest tourist attractions, Lavenderland takes place at Metro Vancouver’s very first lavender farm in the summer.
+One of the Lower Mainland’s newer tourist attractions, Lavenderland takes place at Metro Vancouver’s very first lavender farm in the summer.
 The farm is a family-run enterprise that uses an eco-friendly approach in growing its lavender.

 Visitors to Lavenderland can explore 7 or so acres of purple flowers over the course of the festival.
 The farm features four different kinds of the flower including Super Blue, Melissa, Grosso and French varieties.